 While there are many ways to invest in your blog, this may be one of the most important blogging investments you make.
 This small investment allows you to protect your blog and your content from expensive lawsuits and legal liabilities.

-Are there otherwise investments you think should be included in the post?
+Are there any blogging investments you think should be included in this post?